 How Communities from North and South America Are Genetically Linked

-So while there is a big difference, obviously, from a cultural standpoint, between Native Americans in New Jersey and those in Bolivia, they share a genetic link that is much stronger than most people who are extremely distantly related would typically share.
+While there is a big difference, obviously, from a cultural standpoint, between Native Americans in New Jersey and those in Bolivia, they share a genetic link that is much stronger than most people who are very distantly related would typically share.

 There is a very neat website where you can compare your DNA to ancient samples, like the Clovis one.
 The person whose kit I manage (the test taker), shares enough DNA with this 12,000 year old sample that the system estimates that they are related to each other at a 4th-6th cousin level:

-Of course this doesn’t mean that my husband is an actual 5th cousin to someone who lived 12,000 years ago.
+Of course this doesn’t mean that the DNA test taker is an actual 5th cousin to someone who lived 12,000 years ago.
 I show you this example to help you understand how people who live so far away from each other can be genetically linked – and more relevant to our discussion, how they can define a “Native American” ethnicity across such as big geographic region.